Tukay-07/IT_Ticket_Support_Analyis/README.md

 # IT_Ticket_Support_Analyis
-Analysis of support tickets to understand how the IT team handles different requests and how they can improve their performance.
+Analysis of support tickets to understand how the IT team handles different requests and how they can improve their performance using Power BI.
 ---
 # 🧾 FP20 Analytics Challenge 28
 **Support Ticket Analysis**